guidance-ai/guidance/README.md

 ````
 <img src="docs/figures/json_animation.gif" width="565">

 The prompt above typically takes just over 2.5 seconds to complete on a A6000 GPU when using LLaMA 7B.
 If we were to run the same prompt adapted to be a single generation call (the standard practice today) it takes about 5 seconds to complete (4 of which is token generation and 1 of which is prompt processing). *This means Guidance acceleration delivers a 2x speedup over the standard approach for this prompt.* In practice the exact speed-up factor depends on the format of your specific prompt and the size of your model (larger models benefit more).
+Acceleration is also only supported for Transformers LLMs at the moment.
 See the [notebook](https://github.com/microsoft/guidance/blob/main/notebooks/guidance_acceleration.ipynb) for more details.

 ## Rich output structure example ([notebook](notebooks/anachronism.ipynb))